MosheBrim/Skywatch/README.md

-# Weather Website
+# SkyWatch

-Welcome to the Weather Website!
+Welcome to SkyWatch!
 This web application provides you with local weather information, including the current weather and a 3-day forecast.

 ## Live Demo
-Check out the live demo on GitHub Pages: [Weather Website Demo](https://moshebrim.github.io/Weather-Website/)
+Check out the live demo on Vercel: [SkyWatch Live Demo](https://skywatch-101.vercel.app/)

 ## Features
 - **Current Weather:** Display the current weather conditions.